scott181182/advent2023/README.md

 - Python
 - Forth

+My goal isn't to make the most optimized solution each day, but to make a fun solution in the given language and keep the code looking _good enough_.

 ## Setup

 Since each of these languages will introduce their own mess of language support and libraries, I'll be using Docker to